Tips for chicken tenders

 Chicken nuggets were a huge hit the first time around at 15-month-old, and I kept making them since then.
 I also learned a few tricks along the way.

-I soak the chicken in cow’s milk for 20 minutes.
+I soak the chicken in cow’s milk for 1 hour up to overnight.
+(I found that even 20 minutes of soaking helps when I’m short on time.)
 This soaking process makes the chicken much tender and gets rid of the unpleasant chicken smell.
-I tried soaking it for a longer period but haven’t noticed any difference.
-After about 20 minutes, I wash the chicken with cold water to get rid of the milk.

 When Munchkin was younger, I cut the chicken into tiny pieces, but oh boy.
 Coating those tiny pieces of chicken with panko was painful.
 I would get so frustrated half-way through.
 So nowadays, I try to cut into bigger chunks.